gustavopresoti/TuntsChallenge/README.md

 ## ❗ **Important**

 At the first time running the application you will need to authenticate the application using a Google account.
 Just follow the steps in the terminal and this proccess will be done.
-You don't need to run the application after that, this will happen automatically.
+You need to run the application after that.

 <br />